 - Industry in Iceland: Tourism accounts for 10% of the GDP, followed by Agriculture, fishery, manufacturing, aluminum, finance, energy, innovation, and technology.

 - The literacy rate is 99%.

-- The island where fire meets ice has a volcanic eruption every 4 years on average.
+- On average, the island where fire meets ice has a volcanic eruption every four years.
 It is highly volcanically and geologically active.